Private tutors work with students to enhance their learning across different subjects and prepare them for educational qualifications and tests

 You'll need to take responsibility for your own professional development throughout your tutoring career.
 This includes making sure you keep up to date with changes to education curricula, tests, qualifications and regulations around working with children and young people.

-Although you'll usually work alone, there's lots of advice and support online through UK-wide private tutor communities and private tutor professional bodies, such as The Tutors' Association.
+Although you'll usually work alone, there's lots of advice and support online through online hubs and The Tutors' Association, the professional membership body for tutoring and the wider supplementary education sector.
 By becoming a member, you can:

 - share good practice and pick up tips and guidance on improving your own business